10 Things to Do This Summer to Prepare for Your Freshman Year of College

 If you gravitate towards unhealthy habits when feeling overwhelmed (such as overeating, marathon gaming, etc.) think about healthier options or seek support to manage these tendencies before college starts.

-COVID vaccination policies differ among colleges.
-Some colleges require proof of COVID vaccination and boosters to register for classes and/or to live in campus housing.
+COVID vaccination policies differ among colleges and many colleges have changed or loosened their vaccination requirements.
 Familiarize yourself with your college’s requirements and deadlines for submitting proof of vaccination, including exemptions allowed, and plan accordingly.

 6. Gather and safeguard important documents